The S.T.O.P Skill for Intense Emotionsadmin

 (P)roceed Mindfully – Think about your short-term and long-term goals and about the consequences different courses of action will have.
 Ask yourself, “What do I want from this situation?
 What choice might make this situation better or worse?”
 Choose the best course of action accordingly.

-As I am used to saying to my clients, STOP skill is not a skill that one just masters; it is rather a life skill which takes constant and conscious practice.
+STOP skill is not a skill that one just masters; it is rather a life skill which takes constant and conscious practice.

 It is reasonable for impulsivity to take over at times, although you will eventually notice this lessening or taking less negative forms.